 Over 11,000 km of optical fibres and more than enough bandwidth

 Every day, almost 1 million people have access to the 11,000-plus kilometres of optical fibres in the SURFnet network for national and international connections.
 All of these connections are redundantly configured.
 The connections between the core locations are illuminated by optical equipment that can illuminate the fibre-optic connections at a maximum of 88 different wavelengths.
 Since each wavelength can transport as much as 100 Gbit/s of data, the network offers more than enough bandwidth for collaboration projects between educational institutions, data-intensive research projects and ICT applications.

 The fixed SURFnet network has provided a reliable platform for all network activities performed by our connected institutions since 1988.
 The network is configured to meet the network connectivity requirements of educational and research institutions.
 These institutions are placing ever more stringent demands on the network.
-As a result, SURFnet is constantly refining the network.
+As a result, SURF is constantly refining the network.
 SURFnet7 has been operational since 2014, allowing institutions to configure light paths more flexibly using the Multi Service Port.
-In the meantime, we have been busy preparing for the next generation of the SURFnet network in Project SURFnet8.
-SURFwireless is also being upgraded.
+At the moment, we are working on the implementation of SURFnet8.
+Also, SURFwireless is being further developed.

 Important applications that are part of the SURFnet network include:

 - SURFinternet - Connected with education and research worldwide

 - SURFwireless - WiFi as a Service

 - eduroam - Secure online access with your own credentials

 - SURFlichtpaden - Customise your network connections